jenna-jordan/git-novice-speedrun/episodes/9_conflicts.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- "Conflicts occur when files are changed in the same place in two commits that are being merged."
+- Conflicts occur when files are changed in the same place in two commits that are being merged.
-- "The version control system does not allow one to overwrite changes blindly during a merge, but highlights conflicts so that they can be resolved."
+- The version control system does not allow one to overwrite changes blindly during a merge, but highlights conflicts so that they can be resolved.

 ::::::::::::::::::::::::::::::::::::::::::::::::::